samaea/AzureDevOpsAppService/readme.md

 ### Task 8: (Optional) Make a change to PartsUnlimited website and see it being reflected back into Azure

 This step is optional.
-If you are interested in making another change to your live website, you can make a change to the homepage.
+If you are interested in making change to your live website, you can make a change to the homepage.

 Upon navigating to the App Service URL (as instructed in Task 7, step 4), you will notice there is an advert stating a 20% off on tires.
 We will now change this to 40% instead.